Dermaplaning in Brooklyn NYC

 Calm doesn't use alcohol or acetone (nail polish remover) or hydrogen peroxide because it increases the chances of dryness, irritation, dermatitis or nicks.

 Your skin will be prepared with a special hydrating lubricant that contains hempseed oil so the blade glides easily on even the most dehydrated, sensitive or reactive skins.

 The choice of blade is also crucial.
-This is not a drugstore razor, but a tool that was designed specifically for dermaplaning.
+This is not a drugstore razor, but a tool that was designed specifically for dermaplaning by cosmetic surgeons.
 It is also known as the "butter blade" because of its rounded shape which allows easy navigation of contours - the sides of the nose, around the mouth and tops of eyebrows.

 - smoother application of foundation